PrestaShop/QANightlyResults/README.md

 | DATABASE_URL      | DSN for MySQL Server                     |
 | QANB_TOKEN        | Token to add JSON data through the Hook  |

+## Usage

+Install dependencies with a `composer install`.

+Create a database with a `php bin/console doctrine:schema:update --dump-sql --force`.

 ## Web server configuration